Jayy-Dev/Neko-SH/README.md

 # Questions and support/hangout server
 #### Q. What Can the bot do?
-A. The bot can sends a anime picture on the given command of the user for example <code>WP.Neko</code> This command sends a picture of a anime girl with cat like apperance
+A. The bot can sends a anime picture on the given command of the user for example <code>WP.Waifu</code> This command sends a random waifu image
 #### Q. The Bot is offline
 A. Plese do note that it will not run 24/7 sometimes because of lack of funds to run it.
 And if I'm active when the bot gone offline send me a DM and I'll start it.
-\

 #### <a href="https://discord.com/invite/AeAQzyyNZj">Discord Server<a> Link For Support, Suggestions, and Hangout
 MY DISCORD USERNAME: nomi.md | nomi.md#1405
-\

 #### IF you want to support the bot that wound be appreciated.
 And the donations will be put on the running cost of it.
 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/Z8Z5O12IH)